What is Pathways?

 Pathways undergraduate program is offered in partnership with Emmanuel Bible College.
 Students completing the Pathways undergraduate program will receive an Undergraduate Certificate in Ministry.
 Students will receive advanced standing towards credits which can be applied towards an undergraduate degree at Emmanuel.

 Do I need to be certain of my calling before I apply to Pathways?

 Pathways is for individuals who feel called by God towards vocational ministry.
-You know you want to dedicate your working vocation to serving him in a ministry role!
 Students do not need to have a clear understanding of what type of ministry God is calling them into, we are here to come alongside you in that discernment process.
 The three semesters of Field Education can be used to gain exposure to a few different areas of ministry to help you with your discernment.

 What is involved in the academic modules?

 The seven academic modules are spread over the course of an academic year (3 semesters).
 Modules are delivered utilizing a combination of intensive in-class time, on-line discussion, and distance learning.
 In class sessions take place at our District Ministry Centre in Burlington.
 See the program schedule on the About page for dates.
 Instructors are chosen from our Alliance family of pastors who have deep passion for the topic they are teaching.
 Instructors include a variety of opportunities in their teaching, including field trips, worship, prayer and guest speakers such as Alliance International Workers.